 Michael and Kimberlee Streby

 Kimberlee started square dancing in the 70s in Colorado and later in Hawaii.
-The two met after she moved to San Diego and it took her a while to get Michael involved.
+She and Michael met after she moved to San Diego and it took her a while to get Michael involved.

 Michael attended the GSI caller school in 2014 and has been calling regularly since then.
 They currently belong to CALLERLAB and the South Dakota and Wisconsin Square Dance Callers Associations.

-In December of 2015 they created a monthly Skype dance to enjoy and dance to some great callers without the, impossible to pay, cost of flying them to their facility in central Wisconsin.
+In December of 2015, they created a monthly Skype dance to enjoy and dance to some great callers without the prohibitive cost of flying them to their facility in central Wisconsin.
 They can and have danced to 15 different great caller/recording artists via Skype, and most have repeated and are willing to do it again as their schedules match up.

 Kimberlee is a computer data designer/programmer and Michael has spent his work life designing cameras and computers and making them work well together in the broadcast industry.
-They have produced and/or directed local, regional, and national television programs and to many of those they have added square dance commercials to help keep our activity alive.
+They have produced and/or directed local, regional, and national television programs and have added square dance commercials to many of them to help keep our activity alive.